State Veteran's Employment Preference and Federal Protected Veteran Information

-The University of Texas at San Antonio is an equal employment opportunity/affirmative action employer.
-The UTSA campus is accessible to individuals with disabilities.
+The University of Texas at San Antonio is an equal opportunity/affirmative action employer, females, minorities, veterans, and individuals with disabilities are encouraged to apply.
+The UTSA campus is accessible to persons with disabilities.

 Surviving Spouse of a Veteran